+Participants

-Participants.
-Two hundred fifty-nine adults from Amazon Mechanical Turk participated in the current study; eight of these failed an attention check and were not included in analyses, resulting in a final sample of 251 participants (49% male; age range = 18-71, median = 33 years).
-This sample exceeded the sample size necessary to uncover a small effect, based on our preregistered power analysis using an alpha of .05, 80% power, a moderate selection proportion (60%), and chance set at 50%.
+Two-hundred, fifty-nine adults from Amazon Mechanical Turk participated in the current study; eight of these failed an attention check and were not included in analyses, resulting in a final sample of 251 participants (49% male; age range = 18 - 71, Median = 33 years).
+This sample exceeded the sample size necessary to uncover a small effect, based on our pre-registered power analysis using an alpha of .05, 80% power, a moderate selection proportion (60%), with chance set at 50%.